bnediction/bonesis/overview.md

 projs = bo.local_functions()
 ```

-The `projs` object as `as_dict` method which offers direct access to all the projected solutions.
+The `projs` object has an `as_dict` method which offers direct access to all the projected solutions.
 By default, it will enumerate the Boolean functions for each node.
 The method "count" instead returns the number of solutions per node.
 There is also a `keys` parameter to specify a subset of nodes for the computation.

 ```py
 counts = projs.as_dict(method="count")